 Applications that propose research conducted with human participants within a health or social care setting should be formulated in line with Department of Health Guidance "Attributing the costs of health and social care Research & Development (AcoRD)".
-Versus Arthritis will only fund Directly Incurred Research Costs and applicants should ensure that they have consulted their local NIHR CRN, where appropriate, to discuss NHS Support Costs and NHS Trust Management to discuss Treatment Costs before submission.
-Please see information below from the National Institute for Health Research regarding the online Schedule of Events Cost Attribution Template (SoECAT):
+Versus Arthritis will only fund Directly Incurred Research Costs and applicants should ensure that they have consulted their local NIHR RDN, where appropriate, to discuss NHS Support Costs and NHS Trust Management to discuss Treatment Costs before submission.
+Please see information below from the NIHR regarding the online Schedule of Events Cost Attribution Template (SoECAT):